Is expansion blind to the spatial curvature?: Introduction

-The goal of this second paper is to present the cosmological model that results from the bi-metric theory (which is presented in Section~\ref{sec::bi-metric}), in other words, resulting from a relativistic theory which we require to be compatible with the NR regime in any topology.
-Within the standard model of cosmology, three main sets of equations are used: the homogeneous and isotropic solution of Einstein's equation to describe expansion; the weak field limit to describe the linear regime of inhomogeneities in the early Universe; the NR equations (cosmological Newton equations) to describe non-linear structure formation in the late Universe.
-These sets of equations need to be derived within the framework of the bi-metric theory for a complete cosmological model.
-The NR limit of that theory for Euclidean and non-Euclidean topologies respectively corresponds to Newton's theory and the non-Euclidean Newtonian (NEN) theory derived in \citep{2022_Vigneron_b} (see also Appendix~A. in \citep{2022_Vigneron_c} for a summary of this theory).
-The latter theory can been seen as being Newton's theory adapted to be defined on spherical or hyperbolic topologies.
-We showed in \citep{2022_Vigneron_et_al} how it could be used to study non-linear structure formation in these topologies.
-The differences between these two Newtonian theories (i.e. non-relativistic) coming from global topological properties of the Universe, they are equivalent on scales where non-linearities are important, as effects of topology on these scales is negligible.
-Consequently, we expect the same predictions on non-linear structure formation whether general relativity or our bi-metric theory is used.\saut
+The goal of the present paper is to derive the equations of the cosmological model that result from this bi-connection theory (presented in Section~\ref{sec::bi-connection}) and confront them with observational data.
+Within the Standard Model of Cosmology, three main sets of equations are used: \begin{enumerate} \item[(i)] The homogeneous and isotropic solution of the Einstein equation to describe global expansion. \item[(ii)] The weak field limit to describe the linear regime of inhomogeneities in the early Universe, and in the late Universe on large scales.
+These equations allow us to test the model using the Cosmic Microwave Background (CMB) data, Baryonic Acoustic Oscillation (BAO) data, and Supernovae (SN1a) data in particular. \item[(iii)] The non-relativistic equations (cosmological Newton equations) to describe non-linear structure formation in the late Universe. $N$-body simulations performed using these equations allow us to test the model by comparing mock catalogs with catalogs of galaxies. \end{enumerate} These sets of equations need to be derived within the framework of the bi-connection theory for a complete cosmological model.\saut

+The non-relativistic equations resulting from the bi-connection theory were already derived in \citep{2022_Vigneron_b, 2023_Vigneron_et_al}: for Euclidean and non-Euclidean topologies, they correspond to the cosmological Newton equations and the non-Euclidean Newtonian equations, respectively.
+The latter theory describes Newtonian (i.e. non-relativistic) gravitation on non-Euclidean topologies (e.g. spherical, hyperbolic, etc).
+It is shown in \citep{2023_Vigneron_et_al} how it could be used to study non-linear structure formation in spherical topologies.\saut